Updated July 2017

-The Taylor Lab in the Biology Department at Johns Hopkins University is recruiting postdoctoral scholars with expertise in Bioinformatics and Computational Biology.
+The Taylor Lab in the Biology Department at Johns Hopkins University is recruiting postdoctoral scholars with expertise in Bioinformatics, Genomics, and Computational Biology.
 The lab currently has research interests in a number of areas:

-Vertebrate functional genomics, particularly through the development of novel machine learning, data mining, and data integration methods incorporating genomic sequence and experimental data.
+Vertebrate comparative and functional genomics, particularly through the development of novel machine learning, data mining, and data integration methods incorporating genomic sequence and experimental data.

 The Galaxy project, which builds software and infrastructure to make computational biology accessible to experimentalists.
 Research foci include both the development of analysis and data management tools, and the development of novel user interfaces and interactive visualizations for analyzing large-scale data.

 Distributed and high-performance computing for data intensive science, specifically genomics.